dclong/blog/misc/content/2020-02-09-tips-on-pillow.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## PIL.Image.Image.crop

+Notice that the bounding box is inclusive/EXCLUSIVE like the `range` function.

 ## References